UPRMMoonBuggy/MoonBuggyInterview/src/INTERVIEW.md

 - What is your process for finding a bug in an application?
 How much time do you typically spend on debugging? [source](https://www.codementor.io/blog/software-engineer-interview-questions-3ey7wme14h)
   - The first question tests the way the candidate thinks when working with difficult bugs.
 Every candidate has their own process, but they must use a debugging tool, understand how to sift through each line of code using that tool, and then understand what must be done to fix the bug without affecting other code within a project.
   - The second question helps gauge how often a developer needs to debug his or her own code.
+- How can we create a database?
+  -  Answer: First we create a server, locally or externally, with a username and password (password is optional).
+Then we create the database on the server.
+Finally on the newly created DB we create as many tables as needed. **Note:** It's important to develop a simple sketch to know how the tables are going to work and determine how many tables are needed.
+  - **Follow up:** How can we link two different tables?
+    - Answer: with a primary and/or foreign key.
 - How do you find duplicate numbers in an array if it contains multiple duplicates?
   - **Solution:**
   ```